EileenGrady/us-industrial-pollution/README.md

 ### B. Medium for delivery

 This map will be presented as a storytelling map accessible across desktop and larger mobile devices.
-The basic technology stack includes HTML, CSS, JS, and Leaflet, delivered in a Bootstrap framework. _Storytelling library?_
+The basic technology stack includes HTML, CSS, JS, and Leaflet, delivered in a Bootstrap framework, using the [Scrollama](https://github.com/russellgoldenberg/scrollama) JavaScript library to create a storytelling experience.

+I used a basic example/template found [here](https://scrollytelling-edu.herokuapp.com/).

 After guiding the user through the storytelling map, the last 'scene' will allow the user to search for an address using the [Leaflet Control Geocoder](https://github.com/perliedman/leaflet-control-geocoder).
 Then [Turf.js](https://turfjs.org/) will perform buffering, point-in-polygon analysis, and measurement in the browser to find the closest Superfund site and nearby TRI reporting facilities based on the user's search.